 Swissmem provides tailored services to promote the ability of its approximately 1,200 member companies to compete at the national and international levels.
 These services include professional advice on employment, commercial, contract and environmental law, energy efficiency, and knowledge and technology transfer.
 In addition, Swissmem offers market-oriented training for employees working in the sector.
 Swissmem operates a number of strong networks.
-Twenty-seven specialist groups, various experience-sharing groups and forums give member companies an opportunity to discuss technical questions or work on joint projects.
+Twenty-three industry sectors, various experience-sharing groups and forums give member companies an opportunity to discuss technical questions or work on joint projects.
 The cost-efficient compensation fund completes Swissmem’s comprehensive offering.

 Swissmem is committed to the concepts of competition and entrepreneurial freedom, rooted in a strong sense of social responsibility.
 Drawing on its broad-based knowledge of the sector, Swissmem advocates the best possible economic and political framework and a liberal labour market in its dealings with politicians, government and the public.
 It also supports a constructive social partnership.
 In its capacity as employer representative, the association negotiates the terms of the collective employment agreement for the MEM industries with the social partners.